What is microbiota? Why is it important?

 -

-Use this information to compare with patients suffering from other diseases to figure out what has happened to their microbiome and try to re-store it up to “healthy” levels (work in progress).
+To compare this information with that of patients suffering from certain diseases in order to identify what has happened in their microbiome and try to restore it towards a profile considered "healthy" (work currently in progress).

 -